EliahKagan/showsplit/README.md

 For example, on Windows, `env::split_paths` recognizes quoting with literal `"` characters that remove the special meaning from `;`, which is otherwise the separator.

-(Such values of the `PATH` environment variable work as intended in some but not all context in Windows itself, and that `std::env::split_paths` and `std::process::Command` support them does not mean one should use this feature.
+(Such values of the `PATH` environment variable work as intended in some but not all contexts in Windows itself, and that `std::env::split_paths` and `std::process::Command` support them does not mean one should use this feature.
 But exploring it is nonetheless one of the motivating uses of this little utility.)

 ## Usage